 Athletes interested in pursuing a more competitive track of Ski Racing than our YSL program.
 This age level of training is about experiential, learning to discovery.
-They will be introduced to the broader racing community within NJSRA and they compete against other local mountains in the US Ski and Snowboard Association sanctioned events.
+They will be introduced to the broader racing community within NJSRA and they compete against other local mountains in the U.S. Ski & Snowboard sanctioned events.
 This group will have midweek training available to them in addition to the Weekend Training Curriculum.

 Terrain: Tactics are learned through self-discovery by skiing around the mountain and adapting to different terrain.
 Athletes will continue drill course focus around skill development.

 Equipment: 1 Pair of Skis, Alpine Race Helmet.
-Race Suit and Equipment Padding is not needed.
+Race Suit and Equipment Padding is optional and not needed.